gnuplot/gnuplot/win/README-Windows.txt

 gnuplot binaries
 ----------------

 * wgnuplot.exe:  GUI version and the default gnuplot executable.
-As of version 5 it emulates pipe functionality.

-* wgnuplot_pipes.exe:  Variant with full pipe functionality at the expense of an additional console window.

-* gnuplot.exe:  Text (console) mode version of the gnuplot executable with full pipe functionality as it is common on other platforms.
+* gnuplot.exe:  Text (console) mode version of the gnuplot executable with full pipe functionality as on other platforms.
 In contrast to wgnuplot.exe, this program can also accept commands on stdin (standard input) and print messages on stdout (standard output).
-It replaces pgnuplot.exe and is recommended to be used with 3rd party applications using gnuplot as graph engine, like e.g. Octave (www.octave.org).
+It replaces a program pgnuplot.exe used by some earlier gnuplot versions.  gnuplot.exe can be used as a graph engine by 3rd party applications like Octave (www.octave.org).

-* pgnuplot.exe:  This helper program is no longer shipped with binary package.
-  Use gnuplot.exe instead.

 * runtime library files
   Runtime library files (e.g. freetype6.dll) that are required for gnuplot are included in the package.
 Licenses of these runtime libraries can be found in the 'license' directory.

 Interactive Terminals
 ---------------------